A short account of the teachings and studies of

 Some people ask, need to know the context, so here is a version of my life in the work of awakening.

 My first formal teacher was the Brahma Kumari Dadi Janki—she passed away in March 2020, at the age of 104.
 I was invited to meet her by one of her close acolytes during her first visit to Europe in the late 1970s.
 She taught me the essence of meditation.
+Wordlessly really.
 Because it was so simple, because this essence is so simple, it took me another 25 years to truly begin to enter into and experience its simplicity.
-The method she taught was a great support.
+The method she taught was a great support in the face of many of life’s ordinary and extraordinary challenges.

 I had started practicing Hatha Yoga at the age of 8.
-It was a family tradition—my great-grandfather was a pearl diver and taught pranayama in northern India, and my sister Mohini has been teaching yoga for decades across continents.
+It felt very natural to an 8 year old boy and an unenforced a family tradition—my great-grandfather was a pearl fisher in northern India.
+My sister Mohini has been teaching yoga for decades across continents.
 I continued practicing yoga until I was 25, at which point I began learning qigong and tai chi.

-In my twenties, while completing Sri Iyengar’s extensive asana training, I was introduced to Zen meditation, which I practiced daily for many years.
-During this time, I met and studied with a student of the Gurdjieff system.
+In my twenties, while completing Sri Iyengar’s extensive asana training on my own, I was introduced to Zen meditation, which I practiced daily for many years.
+During the same period I met and studied with a student of the Gurdjieff system.
 This eventually led me to meet the Sufi teacher Omar Ali Shah, the brother of the renowned Sufi writer Idries Shah.
+I left my professional occupation of defence barrister and became a professional storyteller.

-In the late 1990s, I began a comprehensive and intensive study of the Theravada meditation method.
-I undertook most of the meditations in vissudhimagga and abhidharma during a training that lasted about ten years.
+In the late 1990s, I began a comprehensive and intensive study of medittion in the Theravada tradition with an emphasis on healing.
+I completed many of the meditations in vissudhimagga and abhidharma during a training that lasted about ten years.
 I then began the practices of Vajryana and Maha Ati, to which I had been initiated years earlier, in 1980, when I sat with Tibetan lamas, including Khyongla Rinpoche.
-Later, I met with and undertook a shprt retreatwith with Sepa Dorje Rinpoche and was invited to meet and discuss my practices with Chogyal Namakhai Norbu Rinpoche.
-I also met and worked with Wangdor Rinpoche and his lineage holder, Lama Lena, who visited Tourné, where she has been giving public and private teachings since 2011.
+More recently, I met with and undertook a short retreat with with Sepa Dorje Rinpoche and was invited to meet and discuss my practices with Chogyal Namakhai Norbu Rinpoche.
+I also met and worked with Wangdor Rinpoche and his lineage holder, Lama Lena, who visits Tourné, where she has been giving public and private teachings since 2011.

 I teach a synthesis of movement and stillness, an eclectic method that honors the authentic source of the Buddha, the shaman, and the Tao.
 I have not sought public exposure.
 I taught meditation, qigong, and tai chi at the Lyon Zen Dojo for over six years.
 Today, I primarily teach in Tourné, Occitanie, where short retreats are offered throughout the year in a wide variety of subjects.
 Each season, a more intensive retreat is also offered.